Aabi's Story: A Life Interrupted by Influenza

 Pregnancy vaccination is a win-win for both mum and baby, providing essential protection against serious diseases.

-The whooping cough vaccine was first given to pregnant women in Australia in 2014.
-The flu vaccine has been given to pregnant women in Australia for even longer.
+The whooping cough vaccine has been given to pregnant women in Australia for nearly ten years, and there have been no serious safety concerns.

 Pregnancy vaccines are recommended because they are safe and effective, and they provide important protection for both pregnant mothers and their babies.